JobLine Listings

 Benefits: We offer an excellent benefits package including: paid time off, personal days, holiday pay, health, dental, life and vision insurance available, 401(k) retirement plan, and employee assistance program.

 Salary: Pay Grade D, which begins at $17.25 per hour.
-On Saturdays, an additional $.50 is added to the base hourly wage.
+On Saturdays & Sundays, an additional $.50 is added to the base hourly wage.
 This is a bargaining unit position

-Apply: Applications will be accepted until February 6th, 2025.
+Apply: Applications will be accepted until the position is filled, with first consideration given to those received by March 18th, 2025.
 Please use the online application process to submit your information.
 We strongly encourage applicants to submit a resume and cover letter.
-See the full job posting & apply online through Paycom at dbrl.org/employment.
+See the full job posting & apply online at dbrl.org/employment.

 Back to list of current postings